stunrelay/EchoArch/README.md

 - Color-matched themes to the EchoArch overlays as well as classic console variants
 - Scales beautifully across phones, tablets, TVs, PCs, and handhelds
-- Compatible with **any overlays**, not just EchoArch
+- Compatible with **any overlays**, not just EchoArch ⚠️ Note: Fullscreen NDS shaders may break touchscreen support.
+These are best used only on non-touchscreen devices, or when touchscreen input isn’t needed.

 ---